Vulnerability Disclosure Policy

 - Keep information about any vulnerabilities you’ve discovered confidential between yourself and Ezidebit until we’ve had 90 days to resolve the issue.

-If you follow these guidelines when reporting an issue to us, we commit to work with you to understand and resolve the issue quickly (including an initial confirmation of your report within 72 hours of submission).
+By following these guidelines when reporting an issue to us, we commit to work with you to understand and resolve the issue quickly (including an initial confirmation of your report within 72 hours of submission).

 In the interest of the safety of our users, staff, the Internet at large and you as a security researcher, the following test types are excluded from scope: